 This program is an accelerated 11-month program, from June to May, with didactic coursework each semester, and supervised experiential learning in the fall and spring semesters.
+Supervised experiential learning traditionally follows the work schedule of preceptors/sites and is not guaranteed to be M-F 8 am - 5 pm.
+Evening/weekend requirements will be discussed at the start of each SEL.
 Vacations should be scheduled during the breaks in the program (break between summer courses to start of fall semester, winter break, spring break).
-Observed holidays include: Juneteenth, Labor Day, Veteran's Day, Thanksgiving, and MLK Jr. Day.
+Observed holidays include Juneteenth, Labor Day, Veteran's Day, Thanksgiving, and MLK Jr. Day.